htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 **Disabling and Enabling Preemption**

 Preemption causes a running job to be suspended or killed, such that another job can run.
-As of HTCondor version 8.1.5, preemption is disabled by the default configuration.
-Previous versions of HTCondor had configuration that enabled preemption.
-Upon upgrade, the previous behavior will continue, if the previous configuration files are used.
+Preemption is disabled by the default configuration.
-New configuration file examples disable preemption, but contain directions for enabling preemption.
+Configuration file examples disable preemption, but contain directions for enabling preemption.
 :index:`suspending jobs instead of evicting them<single: suspending jobs instead of evicting them; policy>`

 **Job Suspension**